Guthani

 Guthani is a community development block and a revenue circle in Siwan district of the Indian state of Bihar, lying on the banks of river Chhoti Gandak.
-It is one out of 13 blocks of Siwan Subdivision.
-The headquarter of the block is at Guthani town (Nagar Panchayat Guthani).
-The block is divided into Ten Gram Panchayats (Rural Area) and one city council, Nagar Panchayat Guthani (urban area).
+It is one of 13 blocks of Siwan Subdivision.
+The headquarters of the block is at Guthani town (Nagar Panchayat Guthani).
+The block is divided into ten gram panchayats (rural area) and one city council, Nagar Panchayat Guthani (urban area).

-Total area of the block is 91.70 km2 and the total population of the block as of 2011 census of India is 128,155.
+The total area of the block is 91.70 km2 and the total population of the block as of the 2011 census of India is 128,155.

-Gram Panchayats
+Gram panchayats

-Gram panchayats of Guthani block in Siwan Subdivision, Siwan district.
+The following are the gram panchayats of Guthani block in Siwan subdivision, Siwan district.